MicrosoftDocs/cpp-docs/docs/overview/overview-of-cpp-development.md

 ## Test

-Visual Studio includes unit test frameworks for both native C++ and C++/CLI.
-Boost.Test, Google Test, and CTest are also supported.
+Visual Studio includes the Microsoft Unit Test Framework for C++, as well as support for Boost.Test, Google Test, and CTest.
 Run your tests from the **Test Explorer** window:

 ![Test Explorer](media/cpp-test-explorer-passed.png "Visual Studio 2017 Test Explorer")